Honkai Star Rail Blade build

 Fleet of the Ageless Two-piece: Increases the wearer’s max HP by 12%.
 When the wearer’s SPD reaches 120 or higher, all allies’ ATK increases by 8%.

-With dual-scaling between HP and ATK, it’s important to choose the right Relics for the best Blade build, though Eagle of Twilight Line and Fleet of the Ageless are the best right now.
+Prior to version 1.2, Eagle of Twilight Line and Fleet of the Ageless were the best Relics for Blade.
+They are still great picks though, so you can always use them if you have them already while you grind for the newer sets.
 Eagle of Twilight Line will improve Blade’s Wind DMG by 10% and will advance forward their action by 25% after using their ultimate ability.
 On the other hand, Fleet of the Ageless will increase Blade’s max HP by 12%, thereby also improving his damage potential.

 Which Light Cone should I use for Blade in Honkai Star Rail?